thetatoken/theta-mainnet-integration-guide/docs/mainnet.md

 # Connect to the Mainnet

-The Theta Mainnet will launch on 3/15/2019.
+The Theta Mainnet was launched on 3/15/2019.
 To connect to the mainnet, open a terminal, and follow the steps below.

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
 Then, press `Ctrl+C` to stop the private net node, and execute the following commands.